dkorotych/contacts/modules/rest/readme.md

 ## Summary

+This module provides REST services for working with contacts, that are stored in directory service.

+All services require basic authentication.

+## Framework

 This module is based on [Spring][framework:spring] framework.
-It provides REST services for working with contacts, that are stored in directory service.

-All services require basic authentication.

 ## Tools